FragMAX/fragmax.github.io/analysis.md

 | **Ligand fitting**        |**_Software_**         | Select the checkboxes                  | Uses the method on all selected datasets                  | Every new analysis will replace previous results                                                                                  | Yes      |
 |                           |**_SMILES to CIF_**    | Select the option                      | Convert fragment SMILES to CIF using selected method      | Fragments can be updated through [Library view](https://fragmax.github.io/loginsetup.html#library-definitions)                    | Yes      |

+This options can be parsed in the screen below

 ![HOME](https://raw.githubusercontent.com/FragMAX/fragmax.github.io/master/assets/img/analysis4.png)

+## Custom parameters

+For each method, custom paramters are available.

+The tabs on the bottom of the page will provide some extra pre-selected customisations and one extra field, **Custom parameters**.

+In the Custom Parameters, it is possible to pass anything supported by the method.

+´´´
+Example:

+DIMPLE
+* -M0
+    * will be used to do Molecular replacement always
+* -M0 --slow
+    * will do MR and extra cycles of refinement
+´´´

+NOTE: The custom paramteres should be passed as they would in the command line version of the method.
+Links for the method documentation is provided below the input box.

+## Pipedream

+Selecting GlobalPhasing Pipedream will open the referred tab for extra inputs.

+Please not that information passed to Pipedream will **ONLY** come from the tab.
+Dataset selection works as usual, from the top checkboxes selection.

+# PanDDA

 ![HOME](https://raw.githubusercontent.com/FragMAX/fragmax.github.io/master/assets/img/analysis3.png)